Barra Grande

 Barra Grande is a little seaside village in the municipality of Trairi, Ceará, Brazil.
 It has about 200 inhabitants.

 Infrastructure

 There are two ways to reach Barra Grande: by the road from Trairi passing Cana Brava, and over the beach from Lagoinha or Guajiru.
-Inside the village there are only few bars and a few hotels.
+Inside the village there are only a few bars and a few hotels.

 Nature

 Most of Barra Grande's natural vegetation is still intact.
 The village and surroundings are full with palm trees, banana plants, cashew trees, castanholas, sugar canes, guajiru and mango trees.
 In the sand dunes behind the village there are hardly any plants at all, cows and donkeys walk around freely and wind blows hard off the steep dunes.